xianyichan/stephaniechan.github.io/project02.md

       <center><h2>Digital Asset Form</h2></center>
       <hr>
       <img src="./assets/images/DigitalAsset.png" alt="Image 2" width="75%" height="auto"><br>
-      <p style="font-weight: bolder; text-align: justify">Using PowerApps, I have transformed the paper and pen tracking asset system into digitalised method.
+      <p style="font-weight: bolder; text-align: justify"><br>Using PowerApps, I have transformed the paper and pen tracking asset system into digitalised method.
 This method uses sharepoint, making it easier to access, maintain and retrieve information.
 Technology is leveraged to enhance the product to a more transparent, secure and user-friendly system that meets the compliance requirements.</p>
     </div>
   </div>
   <div class="container left" style="left: -29.4%">